Sackett Brook Restoration — About the Project

 Removing a dam—even a little one—is no small task.
 To complete the Sackett Brook Restoration Project, Mass Audubon worked with state and local partners, and funding was provided by the City of Pittsfield.
-Timing was important: the structure had to be removed before wood turtles, a state-listed rare species, settled into the brook to overwinter.
+Timing was important since the structure had to be removed before Wood Turtles, a state-listed rare species, settled into the brook to overwinter.

 Benefits for Wildlife—and Beyond

-The restored brook and forest will provide habitat for birds and other wildlife.
-It’s hoped that the free-flowing water, shaded by new trees, will support a healthy population of wood turtles, and enable the brook to stay cooler even as the climate changes.
+Thanks to these restoration efforts, the brook and forest now provide habitat for birds and other wildlife.
+It's hoped that the free-flowing water, shaded by new trees, will support a healthy population of Wood Turtles and enable the brook to stay cooler even as the climate changes.

-The project helps fisheries, too.
-Sackett Brook has several trout species, including native brook trout.
+The project also helps fisheries.
+Sackett Brook has several trout species, including native Brook Trout.
 With the dam gone, these species can now travel freely throughout the watershed.
 White sucker, slimy sculpin, and small fish like dace will also benefit from this new freedom.

 The completion of this project in November 2013 was made possible by many partners: Mass Audubon, Massachusetts Department of Fish and Game’s Division of Ecological Restoration, Pittsfield Airport Commission, Massachusetts Department of Environmental Protection, George Noble, Jr. and Tweenbrook Farm, United States Army Corps of Engineers, Pittsfield Conservation Commission, University of Massachusetts, Massachusetts Historical Commission, Massachusetts SubCouncil of the Housatonic River Trustee Council, tribal authorities, and contractors Stantec, Incorporated, Kaszowski Brothers, and Public Archaelogy Lab.